Meet our Fellows

 Cecilia Wanjala

 Ag.
-CEO – Kenya BioVax InstituteDr Cecilia Wanjala is the Acting Chief Executive Officer at Kenya BioVax Institute.
-She holds an MBA (Strategic Management) with a background training in Pharmacy from the University of Nairobi.
-She has vast experience in the Health industry, providing policy advisory services in strategy development to improve service delivery.
-She has a wealth of knowledge and experience in innovation and research output commercialization having established successful start-up commercial enterprises within state corporations.
-Dr. Wanjala enjoys an extensive network of stakeholders cutting across the public and private sectors in the region and globally.
-Her major achievement is leading the development of the concept note and pitching the business case for the establishment of local capacity for human vaccine manufacturing in Kenya.
-She is passionate about sustainable local manufacturing capacity in Africa and has co-authored three chapters on this subject in the book Cancer Care in Pandemic Times - Building Inclusive Local Health Security in Africa and India, an open access Palgrave Macmillan publication.
+CEO – Kenya BioVax InstituteCecilia Wanjala is the Acting Chief Executive Officer of the Kenya BioVax Institute.
+She holds an MBA in Strategic Management and a Pharmacy degree from the University of Nairobi.
+She has extensive experience in the health sector, providing policy and strategic advisory services to strengthen service delivery.
+Dr. Wanjala has led successful innovation and commercialization efforts within state corporations and maintains a wide network across public and private sectors.
+She spearheaded the concept and business case for establishing local human vaccine manufacturing capacity in Kenya.
+Passionate about sustainable African manufacturing, she has co‑authored chapters on this topic in Cancer Care in Pandemic Times.

 Clélia-Elsa Froguel